Sign up to receive Center for History/Library news & events.

 The Gladys Brooks Conservation Laboratory provides education and training to conservation professionals and pre-professionals through internships, volunteer opportunities, and participation and leadership in professional organizations.

 The Lab is the regular site for workshops and lectures on topics related to conservation and binding.
 The Lab consults with other institutions on conservation issues and participates in tours for organized groups.
 For more information, please email firstname.lastname@example.org or call (212) 822-7363.

-Gladys Brooks Book and Paper Conservation Internship
+Gladys Brooks Book Conservation Internship

-This paid internship lasts for 2-3 months, depending on the number of days spent in the lab.
-Dates and planned projects for the internship are flexible and will be arranged personally with the successful candidate.
+This paid internship lasts for 2-3 months, depending on the number of days spent in the lab and the available stipend.
+Dates a are flexible and will be arranged personally with the successful candidate.
 Only one paid internship is granted per calendar year.
-The internship entails:

 • Have a student or working visa, if not a U.S. citizen

 The deadline for receipt of application materials is December 15th for an internship during the next calendar year.
 Late or incomplete applications will not be considered.